clearpix.gif (43 bytes)

 18.7 Players signed to a contract will be automatically released once their contract expires.

-18.8 Multi-year contracts may be for as many years as an owner desires.
+18.8 Multi-year contracts may be issued for as many years as the owner desires.

 18.9 The salary of a player with a multi-year contract of no more than four years will increase $1 million per year for every year after the first.
 For example, if a player's initial salary is $500,000, and he signs a four-year deal, his base salary for the next four years will be $500,000 in the first year, $1.5 million in the second, $2.5 million in the third and $3.5 million in the fourth.